Clarksdale, Mississippi: Cotton plantations

-Post-Civil War and Reconstruction era
+Post-Civil War and Reconstruction

 After slavery was abolished, many black families labored as sharecroppers or tenant farmers.
 They gained some independence, no longer working in gangs of laborers, but were often at a disadvantage in negotiations with white planters, as they were generally illiterate.
 Planters advanced them supplies and seed at the beginning of the season, allowed them to buy other goods on credit, and settled with them at the end of harvest for a major portion of the crop.
-Historian Nicholas Lemann writes "segregation strengthened the grip of the sharecropper system by ensuring that most blacks would have no arena of opportunity in life except for the cotton fields" (p.
-6).
+Historian Nicholas Lemann writes "segregation strengthened the grip of the sharecropper system by ensuring that most blacks would have no arena of opportunity in life except for the cotton fields."

 During the Reconstruction Era following the Civil War, Mississippi's blacks and poor whites both benefited from the State's new constitution of 1868, which adopted universal suffrage; repealed property qualifications for suffrage or for office; provided for the state's first public school system; forbade race distinctions in the possession and inheritance of property; and prohibited limiting civil rights in travel.

 Those gains were short-lived, as insurgent white paramilitary groups such as the Red Shirts worked to suppress black voting from 1868 on.
 By 1875 conservative white Democrats regained control of the state legislature in Mississippi.
 They later passed Jim Crow laws, including legal segregation of public facilities.

 A freedman named Bill Peace, who had served in the Union Army and returned to Clarksdale after the war, persuaded his former owner to allow him to form a security force to prevent theft from the plantation.
 On October 9, 1875, whites in Clarksdale began hearing rumors that "General Peace" was preparing his troops to plunder the town; rumors spread that he was planning to murder the whites.
 A white militia was formed, and they suppressed Peace's "revolt".
 Across Mississippi, white militias frequently formed in response to similar fears of armed black revolt.

 Twentieth-century historian Nicholas Lemann writes:

 Like the establishment of sharecropping, the restoration to power of the all-white Democratic Party in the South was a development of such magnitude to whites that it became encrusted in legend; many towns have their own mythic stories of the redemption of the white South.
 In Clarksdale, it is the story of the "race riot" of October 9, 1875.

 After the Reconstruction era and construction in 1879 of the Louisville, New Orleans and Texas Railway through the town, Clarksdale was incorporated in 1882.
 In 1886, the town's streets were laid out; it was not until 1913 that any were paved.